-In addition to the above items, international students on a student visa applying for admission to the MBA or MSIT programs must submit the following:
+In addition to the above items, international students applying for admission to SSU's graduate programs must submit the following:

-- Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
+• Financial documentation confirming that the student has adequate resources to ensure that s/he can meet all obligations throughout the period of study.
 An official bank statement or bank letter not more than three months old reflecting a minimum positive balance must be submitted either in the student's personal name or the student's financial sponsor's name (in which case an Affidavit of Financial Support is also required).
-The minimum balance required is determined by program choice, selection of payment option, and number of dependents; - Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
-Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status. - International Students are only eligible for certain programs approved by Student and Exchange Visitor Program.
-Please check with the admissions office before applying.
+The minimum balance required is determined by program choice, selection of payment option, and number of dependents;

+- Copy of passport, including information page, Visa, and I-94 validity page; - International students must show proof of medical insurance prior to the student's first day of their program.
+Failure to produce valid proof of insurance may result in an inability to enroll in classes and maintain status.